Dielectric Screening in Electromagnetic Dressing of Semiconductors: Acknowledgements

 \section{Acknowledgements}

 We acknowledge Michael Schüler for stimulating discussions.
 We thank Baptiste Fabre for implementing and maintaining the data binning code.
 We thank Nikita Fedorov, Romain Delos, Pierre Hericourt, Rodrigue Bouillaud, Laurent Merzeau, and Frank Blais for technical assistance.
 We acknowledge the financial support of the IdEx University of Bordeaux/Grand Research Program ``GPR LIGHT".
-This work was supported by state funding from the ANR under the France 2030 program, with reference ANR-23-EXLU-0004, PEPR LUMA TORNADO.
+This work is part of the ULTRAFAST and TORNADO projects of PEPR LUMA and was supported by the French National Research Agency, as a part of the France 2030 program, under grants ANR-23-EXLU-0002 and ANR-23-EXLU-0004.
 We acknowledge support from ERC Starting Grant ERC-2022-STG No.101076639, Quantum Matter Bordeaux, AAP CNRS Tremplin, and AAP SMR from Université de Bordeaux.
 S.F. acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie 2024 Postdoctoral Fellowship No 101198277 (TopQMat).
 Q.C. acknowledges funding from the TERAQUANTUM project of the Région Nouvelle-Aquitaine.
 Funded by the European Union.
 U.D. acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant No HORIZON-MSCA-2023-DN-01 101169225 - SPARKLE.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
 Neither the European Union nor the granting authority can be held responsible for them.

 The data that support the findings of this article are openly available on Zenodo~\cite{courtade_2026_18328301}.

 [1]{} [1]{#1}